 This, my friends, is not the way it must be.
 Yahushua the Anointed (Christ) is the right way, the ONLY way, and in order for you to be a child of Yahuwah, you must understand what His doctrine is, without adding the corrupting influence of man's traditions and commandments to your efforts.

 Some people are going to tell you that you have to be obedient to Rome, meaning the Pope who rules the Roman Catholic Church.
-He is the "Head of the Church", according to these folks.
+He is the "Head of the Church," according to these folks.
 Well, what they say is somewhat like the truth.
-The Pope is the Head of the Pope's Church, but he's not the head of the Mashiach's church.
-The Scripture, including the versions that these folks read, say that the Mashiach is the Head of His church, and nowhere does it say that he has given that position to any man, anywhere, anytime.
+The Pope is the Head of the Pope's Church, but he's not the head of the Assembly of Yahuhsua.
+The Scripture, including the versions that these folks read, say that the Anointed is the Head of His Aseembly and nowhere does it say that he has given that position to any man, anywhere, anytime.
 Some will tell you that you must pray a certain prayer, sometimes referred to as "The Sinner's Prayer", to be saved.
-Others say that ALL you have to do is confess His name, and both of these will try to use Rhomaios (Romans) 10:9-10 as the criteria for proof of their contentions.
+Others say that ALL you have to do is confess His name (of course they use a name that He never heard), and both of these will try to use Rhomaios (Romans) 10:9-10 as the criteria for proof of their contentions.

 If Rhomaios 10:9-10 can stand alone as being the way of salvation, it stands to reason that other references in the Greek language portion of the Scriptures to the way of salvation must be also be able to stand alone.
 That can get confusing.
 You see, we cannot pick and choose what we want to believe, and then deny the rest.
 Either it is all true, or none of it is.
 See Acts 2:37-38, Rhomaios 8:24; 10:13, 1 Korinthios (Corinthians) 3:15; 5:5; 10:33, Ephesios (Ephesians) 2:5; 2:8, 2 Thessalonikeos (Thessalonians) 2:10, 1 Timotheos (Timothy) 2:15, 2 Timotheos 1:9, Titos (Titus) 3:5, Ya'aqob (James) 5:14-15, 1 Keph (Peter) 3:21, and Yahudah (Jude) 23.